Frequently Asked Questions

 Safari great, truly one of the best browsers you could use on

-First, there is very little Safari users can currently do to influence
+To begin with, there is very little Safari users can currently do to influence

 team behind the product.